Fractured Magic: Chapter Four

 The young man backed off the stage as he spoke, and from the other wing, two men walked on.
 The first was dressed in golden fabrics draped over and around him, secured by delicate fastenings.
 He was elegant and soft, in stark contrast with the man beside him.

 “How fares thy father this evening?” the second asked.
-This one wore an archetypal hero’s ensemble, stage armor with a sword at his side, and had a full beard and graying hair around the temples.
+This one wore an archetypal hero’s ensemble, stage armor with a sword at his side, and had a full beard with graying hair around his temples.
 He had to be Egil.
-The other was the King’s “son”, who appeared in many Egil stories, a steady friend.
+The other was the King’s “son,” a steady friend who appeared in many Egil stories.
 Having seen the real thing in person just that morning, the imitation paled in comparison.

 “He will improve before they do.
 I am certain of it,” Egil said.
 Then, both hero and prince stopped abruptly as a woman entered from upstage left.
 “Ho!
 Who approaches at this late hour?”

-Anyone who knew Egil also knew her, the woman who flitted at the periphery of all the world’s stories, heralding strange comings and foretelling calamities.
-The Oracle of Damael.
+The newcomer to the stage, a young woman, moved toward Egil as if guided on a breeze.
+She was dressed in an old gown decked in glittering gold.
+Anyone who knew Egil also knew her, the woman who flitted at the periphery of all the world’s stories, heralded strange comings, and foretold calamities: the Oracle of Damael.
 Her path wound inextricably with Egil’s, the Oracle warning of troubles and Egil preventing them.

 “My Lady Oracle,” Egil said stiffly.
 “What bringest thou to me?”